 - the success of African liberation movements during the Cold War.

-The first head of RAW, Rameshwar Nath Kao, who headed the IB's external intelligence division, led the agency until he retired in 1977.
-Many experts, including officers who worked with him, credit him with RAW's initial successes: India's triumph in the 1971 war with Pakistan, and India's covert assistance to the African National Congress's anti-apartheid struggle in South Africa.
+RAW's first leader, Rameshwar Nath Kao, led the agency until he retired in 1977.
+Many experts, including officers who worked with him, credit Kao with RAW's initial successes: India's triumph in the 1971 war with Pakistan, and India's covert assistance to the African National Congress's anti-apartheid struggle in South Africa.
 "To a large extent, it was Kao who raised RAW to the level of India's premier intelligence agency, with agents in virtually every major embassy and high commission," writes Singh.
 But the organization has been criticized for its lack of coordination with domestic intelligence and security agencies, weak analytical capabilities, and complete lack of transparency.

 The Structure and Function of RAW

 Not much is known regarding the structure of RAW, say experts.
 The organization started with 250 people and about $400,000.
-It has since expanded to several thousand personnel, but there is no clear estimate of its staffing or budget, as both remain secret.
+It has since expanded to several thousand personnel, but its staffing and budget remain secret.
 However, an estimate by the U.S.-based Federation of American Scientists suggests that in 2000, RAW had about eight to ten thousand agents and a budget that experts place at $145 million.
 Unlike the United States' Central Intelligence Agency (CIA) or Britain's MI6, RAW reports directly to the prime minister instead of the Ministry of Defense.
 The chief of RAW is designated secretary (research) in the Cabinet Secretariat, which is part of the prime minister's office.
 Some officers of RAW are members of a specialized service, the Research and Analysis Service, but several officers also serve on deputation from other services such as the Indian Police Service.

 - Monitoring the political and military developments in adjoining countries, which have direct bearing on India's national security and in the formulation of its foreign policy.